AltaPay/plugin-shopify/wiki.md

 # Installation Links

-You can install the app directly by following the below installation links for each app
+You can install the apps directly using the below respective installation links:

 * ### App with Multiple Payment Options